 Codeine is not only an ingredient in medication.
-The Opioid is also part of Lean, a party drug which is especially popular with teens and young adults.
+The Opioid is also part of Lean, a party drug which is especially popular among teens and young adults.
 It’s sometimes called “Purple Drank” or “Sizzurp.”
 Lean is a drink which is made from soda, candy, and prescription cough syrups which contain Codeine.
 Lean causes dizziness, euphoria, and hallucinations.
 The effects of lean typically begin within one hour of consumption and last for about five hours.

 Many people believe that drinking lean is not dangerous, especially since multiple celebrities have promoted it as a way to have fun.
 Nevertheless, lean causes numerous harmful effects.
 In fact, the opioid impact of consuming lean is similar to abusing Oxycodone or using Heroin.
-The possible negative consequences of drinking lean include:
+The potential negative consequences of drinking lean include:

 - Confusion and dizziness